niplav/site/become.md

 [home](./index.md)
 ------------------

-*author: niplav, created: 2026-06-11, modified: 2026-06-11, language: english, status: in progress, importance: 1, confidence: other*
+*author: niplav, created: 2026-06-11, modified: 2026-06-28, language: english, status: in progress, importance: 1, confidence: other*

 > __I'm looking for a meditation teacher.
 Background: ~2k hours of meditation in various traditions, understanding is broadly [pragmatic dharma](https://meditative.dev/web/resources/the-core-features-of-pragmatic-dharma/).
-Willingness to pay is 40–50€/session, would meet every two weeks.__
+Willingness to pay is 40–50€/session, would meet every two weeks in the European evening.
+>
+> Contact me at my email address `niplav@posteo.net` if that seems interesting.__

 Become My Meditation Teacher
 ==============================